davidande/FSRM-ANTICRYPTO/README.md

 Without Powershell V3 ou V4, the script will end

+You can check that it's works by renaming a file in a share, just change the extension for exemple test.doc -> test.tron it will be forbiden.
+You can also follw all attempts in the events log.

 1- Installation of FSRM Role
 Install FSRM on Yor server: Add-Role->File Service ->File Server Ressource Manager